For information on graduate fees, please click here.

 Awarded annually to a student in the final semester of the M.Arch.
 (Professional) program for a design project demonstrating particular sensitivity to the architectural and cultural traditions of its location.
 The winner will be selected by a jury of three members, at least one of whom is an architect outside the School of Architecture.
 Value: varies.

 John Bland Scholarship in Architecture

-Established in 1998 by a generous gift from a McGill graduate of Chemical Engineering (Class of 1959), from Hong Kong, in honour of Professor John Bland, Director of the School of Architecture from 1941 to 1972.
+Established in 1998 with a generous gift from a graduate of Chemical Engineering (Class of 1959), from Hong Kong, in honour of Professor John Bland, Director of the School of Architecture from 1941 to 1972.
 Awarded by a committee of staff of the School of Architecture to a graduating student to support work in China.
-Value: approx. $4,500.
+Value: approx. $4,500

 The Derek Drummond Award in Architecture

 Established in 2004 by Professor Derek Drummond’s friends and colleagues, the McGill Alumni Association, and the University, in recognition of his service to the University as Vice-Principal (Development and Alumni Relations), 1996-2003, the Derek Drummond Award in Architecture is awarded by the Director of the School of Architecture to a student in the professional program who has made an outstanding contribution to extracurricular activities.
 Value: $2500.

 Established in 2000 by Crystal S. C. Soo Lau (B. Sc.
 '62, M. Sc.
 '64) and Arthur C. F. Lau (B. Arch.
 '62) in memory of the latter's father, Ping Kwan Lau.
 The prize is awarded by the School of Architecture to a graduating student who has demonstrated excellence in the research, site analysis and program preparation for the final design project of the M. Arch.
 (Professional) Program.
 Value: $500.